Xinyuan-Liang/SC-shapes-the-maturation-of-cortical-morphology/README.md

    ## Code:

-   Following analyses were performed using open-source packages:
+   Te following analyses were performed using open-source packages:

    1. **Spin test**: The spin test was conducted using an open Matlab code package (https://github.com/frantisekvasa/rotate_parcellation) [1, 2].